Sweethearts, let’s have a heart-to-heart.

 What we heard

 After last year’s gathering, you spoke up.
 We heard you loud and clear.
 For some of our community, the boundary between private expression and shared space got blurry.
 Public “play” in communal areas like the pool, the dinner line, and the snack table left some members of our chosen family feeling like they didn’t fully belong.
 Our trans sisters, lesbian siblings, non-binary loves, female-identifying fam, and every queer soul in between deserve to feel held and nurtured in every corner of this space, not just some of it.
+And, here’s the thing – something queer has always been a place for sex positivity.
+However, something queer has never been a sex party.
+For all of our times at Saratoga Springs, things just seemed to work out and the move to Deloro last year changed the feel of the space a bit.

 We are here for the joy, not just the juice (but, we love the juice too!).
 And joy means everyone gets to breathe easy.